Mcflurrins/WasteWise/project-documentation.md

 This leads to my research question: “What are students’ perceptions of usability, usefulness, and sustainability impact in an AI-assisted food management prototype for reducing food waste?”

 ### Evaluation Plan
-Consent to be recorded was requested beforehand and identifying information have been anonymized.
+Consent to be recorded was requested beforehand and identifying information has been anonymized.
 The study starts with a pre-task survey to probe awareness on food waste and responsible consumption, related to the 12th SDG.

 Participants were briefed on the functionality of the website, then asked to input 3 food objects as database entries.
 The food items provided were bread, a carton of eggs, and a can of black pepper.
 In order to improve immersion, participants were asked to roleplay as if they had shopped for the groceries themselves.
 The site also comes pre-filled with other ingredients to simulate a moderately pre-stocked kitchen environment.
 The means by which participants decided to input the ingredients were left up to individual exploration to encourage independent evaluation of the UI/UX.
 Participants were then asked what they'd do with the food they now had in their "kitchen" (current database state), and how they'd deal with surplus.
 Afterwards, a semi-structured interview was conducted to obtain qualitative data.
 Lastly, participants were to fill a post-task survey comprising the SUS scale, a short NASA-TLX index, and another post-task probe on responsible consumption.

 ## Conclusions

+Overall, students perceived the prototype as highly usable, useful, and impactful in promoting sustainable behaviors.
+Quantitative results showed strong usability (SUS = 85.5, p < 0.05, d = 1.47) and low workload (NASA-TLX ≈ 2/7), indicating that the system was both efficient and enjoyable to use.
+The prototype significantly improved users’ inventory awareness (p = 0.002), while qualitative findings revealed meaningful cognitive and behavioral shifts toward more mindful food management and waste reduction.
+Participants found the interface intuitive and engaging, particularly appreciating features like gesture-based input and ingredient-based recipe suggestions.
+The limitations found were detection errors (avg precision = 0.807) and dependence on consistent user logging.

 ## Prototype Design and Features